seupermission/PyThermometer/README.md

 # Thermometer With Python and VBA

-* The projects of Thermometer were made as little tutorials/examples to show the basic technologies :
+* Projects of Thermometer:

   * The development of GUI/Web Real-time serial port monitor with Python.

   * Monitoring serial port devices with the MS Excel and Python

-   These technologies show the easy ways to monitor serial port devices
+   These projects introduce some concepts and technologies to build robust and reliable

+   monitoring software of serial port devices in the easy way.

 * If you have any comments, please tell me: chengts95@seu.edu.cn